 Bets and Debts

-16 July, 2024At some simplistic level software (all?) management is about who gets to make bets and and who has to pay debts.
+16 July, 2024At a simplistic level, software (and perhaps all) management is about deciding who gets to make bets and who has to pay debts.

-In a startup it is all just a question of which bets to make and if none of them work out you go bankrupt.
-Oh well some VC loses his money and founder loses some rep.
+In a startup, it’s all about which bets to make, and if none of them work out, you go bankrupt.
+Oh well, some VC loses money, and the founder loses some reputation.

-Inside a mid to large company bets are tricker because you also have to pay debts.
+Inside a mid to large company, bets are trickier because you also have to pay debts.

-All existing services are always accruing debts.
-Updating your dependencies.
-Keeping up wwith security.
-Improvng alerts.
-Smoothign out user and internal errors.
-Adding features that aren’t going to change the world but make using your existing product less like chewing rusty nails.
+All existing services are constantly accruing debts—updating dependencies, keeping up with security, improving alerts, smoothing out user and internal errors, or adding features that won’t change the world but make the existing product less frustrating to use.

-Nobody wants to pay debts but they just get larger over time and will either choke your service or if you deprecate you lose credit with customers.
-So they’ve got to be paid.
-But if you’re prett succesful paying debts as low level person your upside is pretty limited.
-If you mess up you actually bring down things people are using.
+Nobody wants to pay debts, but they grow over time and will either choke your service or, if you deprecate it, damage your credibility with customers.
+So debts must be paid.
+Unfortunately, if you’re successful at paying debts as a low-level person, your upside is limited.
+If you mess up, however, you risk breaking things that people rely on.

-So everyone wants to make bets and not pay their debts.
-Best is when a bet actually creates debt.
-This usually happens by shipping somethign that is onl a middling success because “it just needs more exposure”.
-Oftent he bettor leaves before debts are paid.
+Everyone wants to make bets and avoid paying debts.
+The ideal situation for most is when a bet creates debt.
+This often happens by shipping something that’s only a middling success because “it just needs more exposure.”
+Often, the person who made the bet moves on before the debts are paid.

 Have a nice day.